datalad-handbook/book/docs/beyond_basics/101-181-metalad.rst

 Because MetaLad stores metadata in :term:`Git`'s object store, we use Git to directly fetch metadata from a remote repository, such as this demo on :term:`GitHub`: ``https://github.com/christian-monch/metadata-test.git``.
 Because metadata added by MetaLad is not transported automatically but needs to be specifically requested, the command to retrieve it looks unfamiliar to non-Git-users: It identifies the precise location of the :term:`ref` that contains the metadata.

-.. find-out-more:: Exactly where is metadata stored?
-   :name: fom-metadataobjecttree

-   MetaLad employs an internal metadata model that makes the following properties possible:

-   * Metadata has a version encoded, but isn't itself version controlled
-   * Metadata should not be transported if not explicitly requested
-   * It should be possible to only retrieve parts of the overall metadata tree, e.g. certain sub-nodes

-   TODO this needs much more

 .. runrecord:: _examples/DL-101-181-111
    :language: console
    :workdir: beyond_basics/meta/metadata-assimilation